 Oral statements.
 Employers should be vigilant not to allow anyone to make a promise of job security to an employee or applicant.
 The courts may find that an employment contract exists if the promise can be seen as an inducement for an employee or prospective employee to give up something of value by, for instance, relocating or leaving his or her current job.
 In other words, the employer's statement must express an intention to create something other than an at-will employment relationship.

-As a general rule, if a federal, state, or local law grants employees the right to engage in an activity or to enjoy a ...
+As a general rule, if a federal, state, or local law grants employees the right to engage in an activity ...